 Nothing pairs better with sweets than a cup of tea.
 Host your own glamorous Boston Tea Party at theCourtyard Tea Room, tucked away inside the beautiful Boston Public Library.
 With stunning views and delicious food and drinks, it’s an unforgettable tea-time experience.

 Find it inside the Boston Public Library at 700 Boylston St, Boston, MA 02116.

 If you’re in the market for strictly plant-based desserts, FoMu’s creamy vegan treats are made with coconut milk and a blend of organic, natural sweeteners.
-Our favorite flavor is Golden Milk, a blend of cinnamon, turmeric and ginger that’s based on an Ayervedic drink used for centuries to calm the belly and ease inflammation.
-It’s practically good for you.
+Our favorite flavor is Golden Milk, a blend of cinnamon, turmeric and ginger that’s based on an Ayervedic drink used for centuries to calm the belly and ease inflammation-it’s practically good for you.
 Flavors do rotate seasonally, which means you’re always in for a fresh surprise!